maaaaz/thc-hydra-windows/README.md

 Usage
 -----
-1. Download the (whole archive)[https://github.com/maaaaz/thc-hydra-windows/archive/master.zip]
+1. Download the [whole archive]chttps://github.com/maaaaz/thc-hydra-windows/archive/master.zip)
 2. Extract it and run hydra.exe
 3. Profit

 Disclaimer & licence
 ---------------------
-The same as mentioned on https://www.thc.org/thc-hydra/; especially the [0x04] stanza
+The very same as mentioned on https://www.thc.org/thc-hydra/; especially the [0x04] stanza
+Antivirus softwares might report some binaries as hacktools or malwares: this is a known and common issue.
+If you don't trust this compilation, just don't download it

 Credits
 -------